finos/tracdap/doc/index.rst

         :class-footer: sd-border-0

-        **Deploy and manage the platform**
+        **Deploy and manage TRAC D.A.P.**
         ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        Everything to do with deployment, configuration and technology integration, for dev-ops engineers and systems administrators.
+        Explore deployment, configuration and integration,
+        for dev-ops engineers and systems administrators.

         +++